 Cove and Vivint let you build your own home security system.
 These are some of the products we recommend from each company:

 There is a significant price discrepancy between Cove and Vivint.
 But there’s also a big difference in the quality of the equipment.
-Vivint’s devices are state-of-the-art and powered by AI to keep your home safe while Cove’s are designed with budget constraints in mind.
+Vivint’s devices are state-of-the-art and powered by AI to keep your home safe while Cove’s are designed with a lower price point in mind.

-Cove cameras are fine.
-They’ve partnered with Eufy to offer budget-friendly products with a ton of great features.
+Cove has partnered with Eufy to offer serviceable products with some good features.
 The outdoor camera can distinguish between people and objects using AI.
 But the indoor camera can’t, so when our curtain gently blew in the breeze, it triggered a recording.
 This made it difficult to go through our clips and find the moments we wanted to keep.

-Vivint’s cameras are top-of-the-line and feature powerful zooming technology and impressive image quality no matter the time of day.
-They can even identify prowlers.
-And when they do, they shine a spotlight in the direction of the shady characters and follow them until they move on as if they were a lone figure on a Broadway stage.
+Our cameras from Vivint were top-of-the-line.
+They featured powerful zooming and impressive image quality no matter the time of day.
+Impressively, the outdoor cameras were able to identify prowlers and light them up with a spotlight for both the camera and nearby potential witnesses to see.
+The camera’s spotlight can follow a suspicious person until they move out of range, lighting them up like a lone figure on a Broadway stage the entire time.
 We tested this by having our friend slowly creep by our house and sure enough, our Vivint spotlights pointed them out.

-Another benefit of AI is that not every movement is recorded, which saves space.
-Plus, you won’t get a notification whenever a dog strolls past your place because the products know the difference between humans and animals.
+Unlike the Cove cameras, the AI technology on the Vivint camera was able to distinguish potential prowlers from innocuous movement, which saves storage space.
+Also, you won’t get a notification whenever a dog strolls past your place because the Vivint cameras know the difference between humans and animals.

 FYI: Vivint has three equipment packages available if you’re unsure what items you need for your security system.
 Each plan is customizable and can be financed instead of paying upfront.